lambda-xyz-01/HandsInMotion/README.md

 # AtHands
-The official implmentation of the paper: **ATHands: Anatomy-Aware Diffusion Model for Text-Driven Hand Motion Generation**
+The official implmentation of the paper: **HandsInMotion: Anatomically‑Guided Diffusion for Text‑ and Body‑Conditioned 3D Hand Motion**

 ![](./assets/method.jpg)